The symplectic geometry of closed equilateral random walks in 3-space: Toric symplectic structure on random walks or polygonal ``arms.'' Toric symplectic structure on random walks or polygonal ``arms''

-A similar problem is this: suppose we have a freely jointed chain which is attached at one end to a plane (which we assume for simplicity is the $xy$-plane), and must remain in the halfspace on one side of the plane.
+A similar problem is this: suppose we have a freely jointed chain which is attached at one end to a plane (which we assume for simplicity is the $xy$-plane), and must remain in the half-space on one side of the plane.
 This models a polymer where one end of the molecule is bound to a surface (at an unknown site).
 The moment polytope is

-and the analogue of Proposition~\ref{prop:slab arm polytope} holds in this case.
+and the analogue of Proposition~\ref{propslabarmpolytope} holds in this case.

 We can understand this condition on arms in terms of a standard random walk problem: the $z_i$ are i.i.d. steps in a random walk, each selected from the uniform distribution on $[-1,1]$, and we are interested in conditioning on the event that all the partial sums are in $[0,\infty)$.
-A good deal is known about this problem: for instance, Caravenna gives an asymptotic pdf for the end of a random walk conditioned to stay positive, which is the height of the end of the chain above the plane~\cite{Caravenna:2005ja}.
-If we could find an explicit form for this pdf, we could analyze the stretching experiment where the free end of the polymer is raised to a known height above the plane using magnetic or optical tweezers (cf. \cite{Strick:2000vk}).
+A good deal is known about this problem: for instance, Caravenna gives an asymptotic p.d.f. for the end of a random walk conditioned to stay positive, which is the height of the free end of the chain above the plane~\cite{Caravenna2005ja}.
+If we could find an explicit form for this p.d.f., we could analyze the stretching experiment where the free end of the polymer is raised to a known height above the plane using magnetic or optical tweezers (cf. \cite{Strick2000vk}).

-We can directly compute the partition function for this problem; this is the volume of subpolytope~\eqref{eq:half space polytope} of the hypercube.
-This result is also stated in a paper of Bernardi, Duplantier, and Nadeau~\cite{Bernardi:2010ws}.
-The proof is a pleasant combinatorial argument which is tangential to the rest of the paper, so we relegate it to Appendix~\ref{sec:halfSpaceArms}.
+We can directly compute the partition function for this problem; this is the volume of subpolytope~(\ref{eqhalfspacepolytope}) of the hypercube.
+This result is also stated in a paper of Bernardi, Duplantier and Nadeau~\cite{Bernardi2010ws}.
+The proof is a pleasant combinatorial argument which is tangential to the rest of the paper, so we relegate it to Appendix~\ref{sechalfSpaceArms}.

-\begin{proposition} The volume of the polytope~\eqref{eq:half space polytope} is $\frac{1}{2^n} \binom{2n}{n} = \frac{(2n-1)!!}{n!}$. \end{proposition}
+\begin{proposition} The volume of the polytope~(\ref{eqhalfspacepolytope}) is $\frac {1}{2^n} {2n \choose n} = \frac{(2n-1)!!}{n!}$. \end{proposition}